 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Children who have experienced foster care all have one thing in common: they have had to leave their home.
-And by that very fact alone, their need for healing, stability and nurturing requires attention.
+And by that very fact alone, their need for healing, stability, and nurturing requires attention.
 Children who have had to endure neglect, abuse, or trauma can face many challenges.
-Those challenges can range from mild to the severe and can also be temporary or permanent.
+To learn more about common challenges of children with special needs, click here.